50 Fascinating Facts About Felines

 11. The Guinness World Records doesn’t award the world’s fattest pets since officials don’t want to encourage people to overfeed their pets.
 But in 2003, a Siamese cat named Katy was a serious contender for the record.
 Katy, who lived in Asbest, Russia, was given hormones to stop her mating.
 The treatment had an unintended side effect: It dramatically increased her appetite, and the hungry kitty ballooned to 50 pounds.

-12. In 1988, a rich British antique dealer named Ben Rea loved his cat Blackie so much that when he died, he left most of his estate—nearly $13 million—to the lucky (albeit likely indifferent) feline.
+12. A rich British antique dealer named Ben Rea loved his cat Blackie so much that when he died in 1988, he left most of his estate—totaling nearly $13 million—to the lucky (albeit likely indifferent) feline.
 The money was split among three cat charities, which had been instructed to keep an eye on Rea’s beloved companion.
 To this day, Blackie holds the Guinness World Record for Wealthiest Cat.

 14. Ever wondered why your cat likes to rhythmically massage you with its paws?
 Experts haven’t figured out why cats like to knead, but they’ve come up with several possible explanations, one being that your kitty is trying to mark their "territory" (that’s you!) with the scent glands in their paws.
 And since kittens knead their mama’s belly to stimulate milk production, there’s also a chance that they carry this behavior into adulthood—a phenomenon known as a "neotenic behavior."